temp-check/web/README.md

 ![Not Found](https://raw.githubusercontent.com/temp-check/web/main/screenshots/4.png)

 > If an address can't be found or is invalid, you will see this message.
-You can click the `Delete` link to remove unwanted results.
+You can click the `Delete` button to remove unwanted results, or click the `Results` link to return to previously searched forecasts.